gregwebs/err2/README.md

-# try
+# Go try

-The package provides tools for compact and composeable error handling.
+This Go package provides tools for compact and composeable error handling.
 Instead of the traditional:

 ``` go